Madrid–Asturias high-speed rail line: History

 The line was inaugurated in three stages.

 Its first 179.6 km section Madrid–Segovia–Valladolid opened for commercial service on 22 December 2007 and is the first installment of a high-speed rail corridor in the north and northwest of Spain.
 AVE services reduced journey times between Madrid and Valladolid from 2½ hours to 56 minutes at an average speed of 192 km/h.
 On 26 January 2009 Avant S-121 trains were put in service for the same route and covered the distance between Madrid and Valladolid in 1 hour and 10 minutes traveling at speeds up to 250 km/h.

 The second 162.7 km section Valladolid–Venta de Baños–León opened on 29 September 2015 and was built at a cost of €1.62bn for operation at up to 350 km/h.
 Since then the journey time between Madrid and León was cut by 44 min to 2 h 6 min on AVE trains.

 In September 2021 the first test runs started through Pajares Base Tunnel (Variante de Pajares) in the railway between La Robla and Campomanes.
 The third section between León and Pola de Lena via the Pajares Base Tunnel was inaugurated on 29 November 2023 after 20 years of works and an investment of €4.00bn only for the 50 km section between La Robla and Pola de Lena.
 The entire line put in commercial service on 30 November 2023, initially by Alvia trains connecting Madrid and rest of Spanish high-speed network to Asturias up to the city of Gijón.
+AVE services on gauge-changing Class 106 trains were introduced in May 2024.